 According to the House Cleaning authorities from San Diego, to make your ceramic floor tiles look sparkling, you can follow these processes:

 You can include the regular sweeping or vacuuming of your tile floors on your House Cleaning checklist.
 Although the ceramic tiles may be resilient to dirt, sand and grit can dull the glassy surfaces.
 Quickly clean up noticeable debris.

 2. Choose the right floor mop:

 Clean tile with mild House Cleaning detergent and clean water using a rag or chamois-type mop rather than a sponge mop.
 Sponge mops tend to push dirty water into the grout lines and making them tougher to clean.
-That is why rag or chamois-type mops are best for cleaning the ceramic tile.
+That is why rag or chamois-type mops are best for cleaning ceramic tile.
 Frequently change the water while mopping; dirty water equals a gray floor.
-Do deep House Cleaning, scrub your ceramic tile floor with an electric floor washer or polisher scrubber.
-To get a good deal of mops or polishers, you can buy from the House Cleaning store in San Diego.
+Do deep House Cleaning, and scrub your ceramic tile floor with an electric floor washer or polisher scrubber.
+To get a good deal on mops or polishers, you can buy from the House Cleaning store in San Diego.

 3. Be on the look for tile stains: